cbellini/manager-readme/README.md

 ## 1:1s

-- this is primarily your agenda.
+- I propose a light structure for this meeting but it's primarily focused on your agenda items.
 - every two weeks for 30 minutes
   - this can be flexible
 - I like using 1:1s to check-in on how you're doing, what you need from me, personnel issues, broad strategy questions discuss, PD
 - doesn't have to include status updates if you don't want
 - we'll keep track of the topics that we talk about in a OneNote notebook that only you and I have access to
-- once a quarter, we'll review your work progress against broader goals that we've established as well as company initiatives
+- once a quarter, we'll review your work progress against broader goals that we've established, as well tie them to company initiatives

 ## Nuance / Errata (aka: people are complicated and I'm no different)